wildfly/quickstart/messaging-clustering-singleton/README.md

 #### Configure the Standalone Server and Deploy the Quickstart Using the JBoss CLI

 1. Review the `install-standalone.cli` file located in the root of this quickstart directory.
 This script configures clustering for a standalone server.
 You will note it does the following:
+    * Because the console is disabled by default in the Full HA profile, it enables console logging to allow you to view the quickstart output.
     * Enables clustering and sets a cluster password.
     * Creates a delivery group named `my-mdb-delivery-group`, with initial active value set to `true`.
     * Deploys the `${project.artifactId}.war` archive.